-Farm Dreams students complete a farming readiness assessment and a visioning exercise to help them realize their goals.
-In the two-part workshop, students get to know others like themselves who dream of farming, want to learn about goal setting, discuss their hopes and plans, and meet experienced farmers who daily navigate the challenges and rewards of farming.
+Farm Dreams participants complete a farming readiness assessment and a visioning exercise to clarify what motivates them to farm, get their vision on paper, and to inventory their strengths and training needs.
+In the two-part workshop, students get to know others like themselves who dream of farming, discuss their hopes and plans, and meet experienced farmers.
+The workshop provides insight into the successes, challenges and realities of farming by giving participants the opportunity to interact with the North Dakota farmers who navigate the challenges and rewards of farming daily.

-FARRMS’ goal is to launch more beginning farmers in North Dakota and ensure their success.
+FARRMS works to support beginning farmers in North Dakota and ensure their success.

-With the average age of a U.S. farmer at 57.5 in 2017 according to the USDA NASS Census of Agriculture, FARRMS’ says its role in supporting beginning farmers is crucial.
-Farm Dreams is a steppingstone to Farm Beginnings, which runs from January through April.
-Students who are ready to launch their business can enroll in Farm Beginnings to complete their sustainable business plan and be paired with a mentor.
+With the average age of a U.S. farmer at 57.5 in 2017 according to the USDA NASS Census of Agriculture, supporting beginning farmers is crucial.
+Farm Dreams is a steppingstone to enrollment in FAARMS' Farm Beginnings course, a sustainable farm business course to help bring farm dreams to life.
+The Farm Beginnings classes will begin in January 2022.

 Through education and outreach, FARRMS works to create more farmers, promote sustainable agricultural practices and support a healthy local food system in North Dakota.

 Learn more about Farm Dreams and all of FARRMS’ programs at www.farrms.org, or on Facebook and Instagram @farrms.nd.